-Throughout the WRMP process, BNG and NCA have been considered in increasing levels of detail, proportionate to the wider WRMP programme.
+Throughout the WRMP process BNG and NCA have been considered in increasing levels of detail, proportionate to the wider WRMP programme.
 Figure 2.1 shows the sequential process followed for the assessments.
 The approach taken for feasible options and consequent programmes of options is as follows:

-- Feasible options Stages 1 to 3 of Figure 2.1 - Preferred programme-Stages 1 to 6 of Figure 2.1.
+- Feasible options Stages 1 to 3 of Figure 2.1 - Preferred programme, and any reasonable alternative plans

+Stages 1 to 6 of Figure 2.1.